tripl-to/proposal/docs/README.md

 # Introduction - TRIPL = smaRT TRaveL IndusTRy PRoTocoL

+**TLDR for blockchain experts: Hotel nights, flight seats, opera tickets and a place in an exotic expedition can be seen as NFTs.**

-TRIPL allows a direct interaction between the hotels, airlines, experience providers (_hosts_) and travelers.
-TRIPL is a protocol that enables a new distributed market based on web3 and blockchain technologies.
-A standard protocol based on smart contracts allow the industry to interact in a new way, between hosts and travellers.
+TRIPL allows a direct interaction between hotels, airlines, experience providers (_hosts_) and travelers.
+TRIPL is a protocol that enables a new distributed market based on web3, smart contracts and blockchain technologies.
+It allows the industry to interact in a new way, between hosts and travellers.

 New application could be developed, such as:
 - Allotment auctions.
-- Cross _hosts_ traveller points.
+- Cross _hosts_ traveller points/fidelity programs.
 - New reputation system for both _hosts_ and travellers that can integrate with old ones.

-Hotel nights, flight seats, opera tickets and a place in an exotic expedition can be seen as NFTs.
+- Package editors won't need direct contracts with each _host_.
+They will be able to _bundle_ packages joining each _hosts_ availability.
+- Credit lines could be provided based on the _host_ sales.

 ## TRIPL solves

 Any technology should solve a problem.
 Our objective with TRIPL is to solve these problems:

 - Avoid redundant availability calculations across the industry for the same allotment/resource.
 - Avoid unexpected cost on cancellation due to currencies fluctuation.
 - Reduce financial complexity.
+- Reduce contracting complexity.
+The smart contract, the code, is te contract.

 ## TRIPL extra benefits